Last Updated on by

 One last important note about P&L statements is that they do not represent your business’ financial health by themselves.
 They may reflect it in some cases, but they can be skewed (or misleading) by billing practices or fraudulent reporting of transactions (whether intentional or not).

 That’s why it’s important to understand all three major financial statements that I mentioned at the beginning.

-However, there are five line items that are generally included.
-Let’s go through them one at a time.
+Let’s go through these terms one at a time.

 All P&L statements start with a summary of revenue from sales that occurred during the given time period.

 Usually, this is detailed in a separate table and the sum total is imported into the P&L statement.

 There are different types of expenditure.
 Check our table as an example.
 Usually, more detailed P&L statements will drill down, offering detail into the type of expenditure.